 We will cover a lot of material.
 Students are expected to do all of the specified reading, complete all assignments on time, and work independently, unless stated otherwise.
-There will be many (seven or eight) programming assignments, a non-programming assignment, and a single, comprehensive final exam.
+There will be many (from six to eight) programming assignments, two non-programming assignments, and a single, comprehensive final exam.

-Your final grade will be based on the weighted average of the assignment grades and the final exam grade.
-Specifically: the assignments are worth 80% in total, and the final exam, 20%.
+The final grade will be based on the weighted average of the assignment grades and the final exam grade.
+Specifically: the programming assignments are worth 80% in total, the non-programming assignments, 10%, and the final exam, 10%.

-The final exam is scheduled for Monday, December 19th, from 13:45 to 15:45 in the classroom.
+The final exam is scheduled for Monday, December 18th, from 13:45 to 15:45 in the classroom.
+Do not make any plans that will prevent you from taking the final exam.